csebooks/operating-systems/content.en/overview/_index.md

 There is, in short, no unique solution to the problemof defining the require- ments for an operating system.
 The wide range of systems in existence shows that different requirements can result in a large variety of solutions for different environments.
 For example, the requirements for Wind River VxWorks, a real- time operating system for embedded systems, must have been substantially different from those for Windows Server, a large multiaccess operating system designed for enterprise applications.

 Specifying and designing an operating system is a highly creative task.
-Although no textbook can tell you how to do it, general principles have been

-**80 Chapter 2 Operating-System Structures**

-developed in the field of **software engineering**, and we turn now to a discus- sion of some of these principles.
+Although no textbook can tell you how to do it, general principles have been developed in the field of **software engineering**, and we turn now to a discus- sion of some of these principles.

 ### Mechanisms and Policies